 The Institute of Psychology stimulates leading international research.
-The Institute has a large number of research projects, all of which are of outstanding quality, despite the selective allocation of financial resources.
+The Institute has a large number of research projects, all of which are of outstanding quality.
 The Institute strives to achieve a good balance between knowledge-driven and society-driven research.

 - Action control